wso2/docs-choreo-dev/en/docs/integrations/build-your-first-integration.md

     | **Response Variable Name** | `populationByCountry`|

 5. Click **Save**.
-6. Now let’s extract the population from the response and store it in a variable.
+6. Now let’s extract the population value from the response, calculate the population in millions, and store it in a variable.
 Follow this procedure:

     1. Click the last **+** icon in the low-code diagram.
     2. Under **Statements**, select **Variable** and enter details as follows: